Chart Color Schemes

 Residential development activity is lower than average in Cowra Surrounds according to AreaSearch's national comparison of local real estate markets

-Cowra Surrounds has averaged approximately 19 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 95 homes were approved, with an additional 3 approved so far in FY-26.
-On average, 1.6 people have moved to the area each year for each dwelling built during these five financial years.
+Cowra Surrounds averaged approximately 19 new dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, 95 homes were approved, with an additional 3 approved so far in FY26.
+On average, 1.6 people moved to the area per year for each dwelling built during this period, indicating balanced supply and demand creating stable market conditions.

 Frequently Asked Questions - Development